XingxinHE/CSharp_Notes/0.StepByStep/README.md

 📌**Workflow for cancellation token**

-- :one:create a `System.Threading.CancellationTokenSource` object
+- 1️⃣create a `System.Threading.CancellationTokenSource` object
 - :two:query the `Token` property of this object
 - :three:pass `CancellationToken` *object* as a parameter to methods started by tasks
 - :four:if required cancel, calls the `Cancel` method of the `CancellationTokenSource` object